-In fact, the train, which tracks the sinuous passage of the river far below and is widely rated by aficionados as one of the world’s most beautiful railway journeys, is by far the best means of reaching the heart of Douro wine country; the trip from Porto to charming Pinhão in the Cima Corgo takes roughly two hours.
-Another Fladgate property, The Vintage House Hotel (www.vintagehousehotel.com), is one of the region’s best hotels, and it makes a fine base for visiting the various famous quintas that now welcome visitors.
-Fonseca Quinta do Panascal (www.fonseca.pt) was one of the first to open its doors in 1992, and it now offers tours of the vineyards and lagares in nine languages.
+In fact, the train, which tracks the sinuous passage of the river far below, and is widely rated by aficionados as one of the world’s most beautiful railway journeys, is by far the best means of reaching the heart of Douro wine country; the trip from Porto to charming Pinhão in the Cima Corgo takes roughly two hours.
+On arrival, another Fladgate property, The Vintage House Hotel, is one of the region’s best, and it makes a fine base for visiting the various famous quintas that now welcome visitors.
+Fonseca's Quinta do Panascal (www.fonseca.pt) was one of the first quintas to open its doors in 1992, and now offers tours of the vineyards and lagares in nine languages.

-Other quintas worth considering include the Symington family’s Quinta do Bomfim (visits by appointment; +351 254 730 370; email@example.com; www.Symington.com); Quinta do Noval (by appointment; +351 2 23 77 02 70; firstname.lastname@example.org); and Croft’s Quinta da Roêda (www. croftport.com).
-Fans of the Douro’s table-wine renaissance, meanwhile, may wish to make an appointment to visit the pioneering Dirk Niepoort at his underground cellar at Quinta da Nápoles in Santo Adrião (by appointment only; www.niepoort-vinhos. com) or Quinta do Vallado in Régua in the Baixa Corgo.
-The latter also has a fine hotel whose accommodation is split between a renovated 18th-century manor house and a stylish new modern wing and is home to a much-admired DOC restaurant.
+Other quintas worth considering include: the Symington family’s Quinta do Bomfim (visits by appointment; www. symington.com); Quinta do Noval (by appointment; www.quintadonoval.com); and Croft’s Quinta da Roêda (www. croftport.com).
+Fans of the Douro’s table wine renaissance, meanwhile, may wish to make an appointment to visit the pioneering Dirk Niepoort at his underground cellar at Quinta de Nápoles in Santo Adrião (by appointment; www.niepoort-vinhos. com) or Quinta do Vallado in Régua in the Baixo Corgo, which also has a fine hotel with accommodation split between a renovated 18th-century manor house and a stylish new modern wing, and a the much-admired DOC restaurant.

 North to south